isotopp/isotopp.github.io/content/posts/2021-09-09-mysql-two-kinds-of-compression.md

 # TL;DR

-Given all of the above, for my usage scenarios there is probably no use for table compression anywhere for any reason.
+Given all the above, for my usage scenarios there is probably no use for table compression anywhere for any reason.
 I should be using page compression everywhere where I need it.